General information and tips for prospective fellowship applicants

 • Completed at least 60 units (Transfers Exempt)

-• Quarter and Cumaltive GPA of 3.0 or higher
+• Quarter and Cumulative GPA of 3.0 or higher

 • US citizen or permanent resident

-• Intention to puruse a Ph.D. after graduation
+• Intention to pursue a Ph.D. after graduation

-• Low income as defined by the US Department of Education and a first generation college student (where neither parent completed a 4-year degree) or a student underrepresented in graduate education as defined by US Department of Education (African American, Hispanic-Latino, Native American and Alaskan, Pacific Islander/Native Hawaiian)
+• Low income as defined by the US Department of Education and a first-generation college student (where neither parent completed a 4-year degree) or a student underrepresented in graduate education as defined by the US Department of Education (African American, Hispanic-Latino, Native American, and Alaskan, Pacific Islander/Native Hawaiian)

-• All participants are required to commit in writing to all program requirements and expectations, some include: Participation in the UCSB Summer Research Program, Attendance at weekly and/or bi-weekly seminars, Completion of a one year academic research project, Presentation of research at a national conference and at the UCSB undergraduate symposium, Preparation for the GRE general examination, Completion of a doctoral degree within ten (10) years of attaining a bachelor’s degree from UC Santa Barbara .
+• All participants are required to commit in writing to all program requirements and expectations, some include participation in the UCSB Summer Research Program, Attendance at weekly and/or bi-weekly seminars, Completion of a one-year academic research project, Presentation of research at a national conference and the UCSB undergraduate symposium, Preparation for the GRE general examination, Completion of a doctoral degree within ten (10) years of attaining a bachelor’s degree from UC Santa Barbara.

 • Application deadline: Usually Late October and late January